 A humid environment will also aggravate existing conditions such as asthma or eczema and can trigger numerous allergies.
 So to keep children healthier and defend against winter bugs during the colder months, it is strongly advisable to check humidity levels and ensure they remain below 60%.

 How can we monitor the levels of humidity in our homes?

 Moisture levels can be measured by using a hygrometer.
 These are widely available online, inexpensive and will provide peace of mind.
 Any reading above 60% and it’d be strongly advisable to take steps to address the problem.
 It’s important to test all living spaces; it may be that the excess moisture only occurs in specific rooms.

 How can we protect ourselves against excess moisture build up?

 Ventilate.
 It is SO important.
 Good air circulation – even in winter - will allow excess moisture to escape and is key to warding off illness.
 Open windows regularly and use vent fans every time you are cooking and after taking a shower or bath.
 Allowing the air to circulate is a quick way to release trapped humidity.

-For those looking for a more immediate and controlled solution or in the case where humidity is continually showing levels higher than 60%, a dehumidifier can successfully restore and maintain the correct moisture levels in the home by extracting moisture from the air.
+For those looking for a more immediate and controlled solution or in the case where humidity is continually showing levels higher than 60%, the best dehumidifiers can successfully restore and maintain the correct moisture levels in the home by extracting moisture from the air.
 Once humidity levels in the home are brought down to below 60%, airborne bacteria and viruses will not only stop breeding, but will struggle to survive.